locoxsoco/GG-Assist/plugins/examples/spotify/README.md

 3. Ensure your `config.json` is properly formatted
 4. Try restarting G-Assist

+## 👥 Want to Contribute?
+We'd love your help making this plugin even better!
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

+## 📄 License
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments
 - 🎮 Built using the [Spotify Web API](https://developer.spotify.com/documentation/web-api)
 - 🚀 Part of the NVIDIA G-Assist platform
+- We use some amazing open-source software to make this work.
+See [ATTRIBUTIONS.md](ATTRIBUTIONS.md) for the full list.